Red Bull loses legal battle against gin maker with ‘bull’ in its name

 George Bullard, a great great great grandson of the brand’s founder says “We’re thrilled with the hearing outcome and the continuity which it embodies”.

-In a statement issued last year when news of the threat of legal action emerged, the company said: “We do not believe it appropriate to comment on a current legal case.”
+A Red Bull spokesperson said on Friday: “We do not believe it appropriate to comment on such a legal matter.”

 It is not the first legal dispute that Red Bull has had with a Norwich firm.